oomtm450/CursorFix_PuckMod/README.md

-# Template_PuckMod
+# CursorFix_PuckMod
-Template for my puck mods.
+QOL mod to fix cursor getting stuck in the middle of the screen for the game Puck.
 !ADD STEAM WORKSHOP LINK!